 Timber from the surrounding forests is also used and bannisters of gnarled wood can be seen on outside staircases or as supports to the roofs over balconies.
 Shorter wooden beams stretch across the top of windows and doors supporting the layers of schist above.
 Each area has its own masonry traditions and skilled craftsmen who understand the local schist and work with its unique fabric have helped to resurrect these villages.

 Meanwhile back in Minho, I spot new houses being built; still with great granite blocks, but now with ever more imaginative ways of adding a twist of schist, maybe through a chimney stack, a delicate panel set into an outside wall or even an elegant staircase sweeping up to the front doors.
-Whatever it is, it seems that schist is making a comeback.
+Whatever it is, it seems that schist is not only making a comeback, but it’s welcoming wine, nature and architectural lovers from around the world to come experience its grandeur.
+Why not book a trip for yourself!? (photo by Ryan Opaz)

 The Douro Valley is by far one of the most beautiful wine regions in the world and a incredible destination...Learn More